Warren B. Davis: Career

-Today Davis is best known for his limited edition figure studies of idealized young women commissioned and published by Francis H. Robertson, a New York art dealer.
-This series, described as “A Portfolio of Nudes and Dancing Figures”, was offered for sale in New York and London in an edition of 100 impressions.
+Today, Davis is best known for his limited edition figure studies of idealized young women commissioned and published by Francis H. Robertson, a New York art dealer.
+This series, described as "A Portfolio of Nudes and Dancing Figures", was offered for sale in New York and London in an edition of 100 impressions.
 His treatment of his subjects considers how the human body composes itself while standing, sitting, kneeling, crouching, or lying down, unmediated by any historic, mythic, or philosophical associations based on classical references or culture.

 Influences

-Davis’ figurative work was influenced by a variety of factors, including the 19th century neo-Classicists such as Herbert James Draper (British, 1863–1920), John William Waterhouse (British, 1849–1917), and William-Adolphe Bouguereau (French, 1825–1905).
+Davis' figurative work was influenced by a variety of factors, including the 19th century neo-Classicists such as Herbert James Draper (British, 1863–1920), John William Waterhouse (British, 1849–1917), and William-Adolphe Bouguereau (French, 1825–1905).
 Davis' work emphasized physical beauty and confidant femininity above all.
-Vanity Fair’s Frank Crowninshield wrote in new magazine’s first editorial in 1914:
+Vanity Fair's Frank Crowninshield wrote in new magazine's first editorial in 1914:

 Recognition

-Warren Davis was a member of The Salmagundi, the New York fine arts society, and his work is held in the permanent collections of The Fine Arts Museums of San Francisco, The Detroit Institute of Art, The Princeton University Art Museum, The Zimmerli Art Museum at Rutgers University, The Huntington Collection, The Milwaukee Art Museum, and The Metropolitan Museum of Art.
+Warren Davis was a member of the Salmagundi Club, the New York fine arts society, and his work is held in the permanent collections of the San Francisco Museum of Modern Art, Detroit Institute of Arts, Princeton University Art Museum, Zimmerli Art Museum at Rutgers University, Huntington Collection, Milwaukee Art Museum, and Metropolitan Museum of Art.